ATGP07/Face_mask_detection/README.md

 The dataset used to train the face-mask detection model taken from [here](https://github.com/prajnasb/observations/tree/master/experiements/data)

-This dataset contains 853 images belonging to the 2 classes.
+This dataset contains 1376 images belonging to the 2 classes.
 The classes are:
 The classes are:
-- With mask
+- With mask(690)
-- Without mask
+- Without mask(686)

 ## Workflow
 ### Data Preprocessing